ahmedr395/hangman710/README.md

 ## Installation Instructions

 ## How to play the game
+Run the text (python milestones_5.py) in your terminal to initiate the game.

 ## The structure of files
 There are 3 python files within the hangman folder. each of this files corrospond to diffrent milestone tasks in the project